Arunm619/coding/readme.md

 Palindrome:

-1.C Program to Check if a Given String is Palindrome
+**1.C Program to Check if a Given String is Palindrome** [See Solution](https://gist.github.com/arun-sudharsan/9322d14dfbc4eb0cda13f984358f1857)

 2.Check if a given string is a rotation of a palindrome